naveabe/pkgwrap/docs/USAGE.md

 Build configuration file in json format used to perform builds.

 ### Source packaging
 To perform source packaging a configruation file **.pkgwrap.yml** must be included in the root of your project.
 A sample can be found at the root of this project.
+The project repository must be a git repository.

 #### .pkgwrap.yml